 At first glance, the differences between internal and external communications might be more striking than the similarities.

-External communications focuses on getting your brand message - whether that’s a big new announcement, day-to-day social communication or damage limitation following a product fault - to people outside of your organization.
+External communications focuses on getting your brand message across to people outside of your organization.
+That could be a big new announcement, day-to-day social communication or damage limitation following a product fault.
 In other words, customers and potential investors.

 Internal communication, on the other hand, is the tool you use to keep your colleagues informed of key company developments.
-A good internal communications strategy is essential in giving your workforce the info they need to do their job effectively and engaging them on an everyday level with
+A good internal communications strategy is essential in giving your workforce the info they need to do their job effectively.

 One is PR, and it can affect revenues.
-The other is just a day-to-day necessity so that people can do their jobs.
-It’s typically run by HR, rather than marketing - because it’s taken as given that employees are already firm believers in your brand and don’t need any encouragement in this area.
+The other is just a day-to-day necessity.
+It’s typically run by HR, rather than marketing – because it’s taken as given that employees are already firm believers in your brand and don’t need any encouragement in this area.

-But ask your HR team and they will know from experience that this is far from accurate.
+But ask your HR team, and they’ll know this is far from accurate.

-Truth is that once you get over the internal and external thing (and a couple of mechanical differences too like the channels used to communicate), they have a remarkable amount of similarities.
+The truth is, once you get over the internal and external thing (and a couple of mechanical differences like the channels used to communicate), they have a remarkable amount of similarities.

 Ready to rethink how you do internal comms?
 Read on…

-Ultimately, the aim of each is similar.
+Internal and external communications share aims.
 Each requires in-depth strategic planning to be successful.
-The importance of this cannot be overstated.
+The importance of this can’t be overstated.

 Each should be based around fostering a sense of openness and transparency, whoever they’re targeted to.
 You should also consider:

-Staff who like where they work generally offer much better customer service than those that don’t.
+Staff who like where they work offer much better customer service than those that don’t.
+Staff who love where they work offer the best customer service ever.

-Staff that love where they work offer even better customer service.
-Whether you’re an HR professional, work in internal communications, as a C-suite executive, or as a manager, your job is to build and maintain a workplace environment that allows this.
+Whether you’re an HR professional, a C-suite executive, or a manager, your job is to build and maintain a workplace environment that allows this.

-When you think about your internal comms goals like this, they start to sound...well, they start to sound like the objectives your PR team might have for potential customers or investors.
+When you think about your internal comms goals like this, they start to sound… well, they start to sound like the objectives your PR team might have.

-You need your employees to love your company before any external stakeholders will - so treat them like you would an external audience.
-One of your main objectives for your internal communications strategy should be to engage your employees with your brand messaging and values.
+You need employees to love your company before any external stakeholders will: so treat them like you would an external audience.
+Your main objectives for your internal communications strategy should be to engage your employees with your brand messaging and values.

 There are a number of things employees need to feel engaged at work, including: